palladidrago/simple_mashovapi/README.md

-A mashov library in dart.
-Work in progress.
+A mashov library in dart, So far only returns a list of grades.

 ## Usage